Yonathen/JavaSE17Developer/s1-d4-java.util-I.md

   - `size()` : returns the length of a list
   - `toArray()` : converts a list into an array
   - `contains()` : returns `true` if a list contains specific element
+### Creating a List with factory methods
+- The following are factory methods to create a list
+  - `Arrays.asList(varargs)` : Returns fixed size list backed by an array
+    - Can not add elements
+    - Can replace elements
+    - Can not delete elements
+  - `List.of(varargs)` : Returns immutable list
+    - Can not add
+    - Can not replace
+    - Can not delete
+  - `List.copyOf(collection)` : Returns immutable list with copy of original collections's values
+    - Can not add
+    - Can not replace
+    - Can not delete

 ### ArrayList
 - Used to implement resizable-arrays